lilyosah/TIW-demo-spa/Connect-BE-FE.md

         ```Bash
         $ cd todo-fe
+        $ npm install axios --save
         $ npm install
         $ npm start
         ```

-    - Navigate to ___ in a browser.
+    - Navigate to http://localhost:3000/ in a browser.
 You should be able to add a task, refresh the page, and see the same task.

-6. Serve built resources from back-end server url
+8. Serve built resources from back-end server url

-    - Add the following lines to the top of todo-be/myapp/views.py under the import statements already there.
+    - Add the following lines to the top of [todo-be/myapp/views.py](todo-be/myapp/views.py) under the import statements already there.
 This will serve the built HTML/JS files at after you have built them using `$ npm run build`.

         ```Python
         import os